DCC-EX/dcc-ex.github.io/docs/advanced-setup/wifi-mega.rst

 * DCC++EX 3.0.6 or greater
 * ATMega2560 + ESP8266 WiFI - Combo Board
-* Deek Robot L298P Standard Motor Shield (or other `approved motor controllers <../reference/hardware/motor-boards.html>`_)
+* Deek Robot L298P Standard Motor Shield (or other `approved motor controller <../reference/hardware/motor-boards.html>`_)
-* 12-16Vdc Laptop power supply to the Motor Shield (16V provides 14.5Vdc to the tracks for HO Gauge)*
+* 12-16V DC Laptop power supply to the Motor Shield (16V provides 14.5Vdc to the tracks for HO Gauge)*
-* 7-9Vdc power supply to the ATmega boards with a female 2.1mm power barrel
+* 7-9V DC power supply to the ATmega boards with a female 2.1mm power barrel plug
-* Android Smartphone w Engine Driver v2.28.123 or iOS Smarphone with WiThrottle
+* Android Smartphone with Engine Driver v2.28.123 or iOS Smarphone with WiThrottle
 * USB-A male to Micro USB-B cable

-/* NOTE: The L298 Based motor drivers like the Arduino Motor Shield have a 1.5-2V voltage drop.
-More efficient boards to not have this issue.
-Be careful in choosing the correct voltage.
+\* NOTE: The L298 Based motor drivers like the Arduino Motor Shield have a 1.5-2V voltage drop.
+More efficient boards do not have this issue.
+Be careful in choosing the correct voltage so that you don't put too much voltage on the track and potentially damage your decoders.

 What You Will Do
 ------------------